 Ref.
-Question Policy Principl es

-Z1 Are all issues deemed satisfactory?
-[1]

-Answer Finding/Obser vation

-No duty on Bernes regarding fire d cover the import and self-closing faults or damag The duty includ when they mov The Fire Safety (England) Regulations 2022 introduces a new duty on Berneslai Homes to provide information to residents regarding fire doors.
-The information given to residents should cover the importance of keeping fire doors closed, that fire doors and self-closing devices should not be tampered with and that faults or damage to fire doors should be reported immediately.
-The duty includes that residents should receive this information when they move into a multi-occupied residential building and then on an annual basis.

-Action /Recommendation Priority Due Date

-Provide the information regarding fire doors - the exact form that the information will be provided should be determined by the Berneslai Homes; however, it is suggested that it can be in the form of posters displayed conspicuously within common areas and/or periodic leaflet drops. mes; however, it is Medium 17/Apr/2023
+Question Policy Principles Z1 Are all issues deemed satisfactory?
+[1] Answer Finding/Observatio n No The Fire Safety (England) Regulations 2022 introduces a duty on Berneslai Homes to provide information to reside regarding fire doors.
+The information given to residents s cover the importance of keeping fire doors closed, that fire and self-closing devices should not be tampered with and faults or damage to fire doors should be reported immediately includes that residents should receive this information when they move into a multi-occupied residential building then on an annual basis. mation to residents en to residents should es closed, that fire doors experied with and that experied immediately. eceive this information Action Action/Recommendation Priority Due Date Provide the information regarding fire doors - the exact form that the information will be provided should be determined by the Berneslai Homes; however, it is suggested that it can be in the form of posters displayed conspicuously within the common areas and/or periodic leaflet drops. er, it is Medium 11/Apr/2023